TheBetaM/CrateModLoader/README.md

 <img src="./CrateModLoader/Resources/cml_header.png" width="433" height="200" alt="Crate Mod Loader">
 </p>

-The all-in-one Randomizer and Mod Loader for console games.
+The all-in-one Mod Loader and Randomizer for console games.
-It detects, extracts, modifies and rebuilds disc image files and directories in an easy to setup way.
+It detects, extracts, modifies and rebuilds games in an easy to setup way.
 In addition, it allows for standalone "Mod Crates" to be installed seamlessly into games.

 <p><img src="https://img.shields.io/github/downloads/TheBetaM/CrateModLoader/total.svg" alt="Downloads"/></p>